 To install matplotlib on your version of Linux, repeat the same steps as you used for numpy but search instead for "python3-matplotlib."
 In Ubuntu, you would see the following:-

 Install this, just as you installed numpy.
-To test your installation, carry out the test of Figure 18.
-This should produce the IDLE window of Figure 25 and the plot of Figure 26
+To test your installation, carry out the tests of Figure 17 and of Figure 19.
+This should produce the IDLE window of Figure 25 plots shown in those figures